tugrulates/template-python/README.md

 ## 🚩 Roadmap

 The project scaffolds a basic CLI application.
-You can build upon this for your own, or you can also strip the CLI parts altogether to build a different type of Python package.
-Actual templatign a la [Cookiecuter](https://www.cookiecutter.io/) could be useful.
+You can build upon this for your own, or you can strip the CLI parts altogether to build a different type of Python package.
+Actual templating a la [Cookiecuter](https://www.cookiecutter.io/) could be useful.

 This project does not yet include an end-to-end test.
 It would be an improvement to automatically download CI artifacts from the main branch and run tests against them.